• Gas-Saving Tips

 The late George Carlin once joked, “Kilometers are shorter than miles.
-Save gas, take your next trip in kilometers.”
-Unfortunately, reality trumps wit in this age of gas-price ouch.
-Grabbing the car keys for a fast run to the corner store now requires think-twice hesitancy.
-Consequently, instead of miles per gallon, some drivers now base their vehicle’s efficiency by errands per gallon, or, in extreme cases, kid’s soccer games per gallon.
+Save gas, take your next trip in kilometers."
+Unfortunately, reality trumps wit in this age of gas prices.
+Grabbing the car keys for a fast run to the corner store now requires you to think twice about necessity.
+Consequently, instead of miles per gallon, some drivers now base their vehicle's efficiency by errands per gallon, or, in extreme cases, kid's soccer games per gallon.

-Carpooling, riding public transportation and pedaling to work on a bicycle are championed as the common sense solutions to gas-price wince.
-But these are urban slanted, convenient, pipe dream measures for only those who reside in cities and well-managed suburbs.
-Residents in fringe townships aren’t afforded such options.
-They must purchase a hybrid vehicle, drive at permanent-school-zone speed or embrace Mennonite virtues.
+Carpooling, riding public transportation and pedaling to work on a bicycle are championed as the common sense solutions.
+But these solutions are geared mainly to those who reside in cities and well-managed suburbs.
+Residents in fringe townships aren't afforded such options.
+They must purchase a hybrid vehicle, drive at permanent-school-zone speed or limit their trips.

 All warrant merit, but lack universal practicality.
 Fortunately, there are other gas-saving options that require nothing more than slight alterations in your buying and driving habits.